umich-biostatistics/snakemake-example/README.md

 > [!NOTE]
 > You should first create a "base" snakemake env per the [snakemake instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
+>
+> Make sure to activate the base before running and snakemake commands with `source activate snakmakeEnvName`.

 > [!WARNING]
 > The newest version of snakemake (9.14) at the time of writing (2025-12-10) does not work with the slurm executor plugin.